SPIQE

 Join us in Lisbon!

-SPIQE 2026 will be colocated with the 11th IEEE European Symposium on Security and Privacy (EuroS&P) in Lisbon, Portugal, July 6-10, 2026.
+The SPIQE workshop takes place on Friday, July 10, 2026, as a post-conference workshop at the 11th IEEE European Symposium on Security and Privacy (EuroS&P) in Lisbon, Portugal.

 Welcome to SPIQE - the Workshop on Secure Protocol Implementations in the Quantum Era.